sassoftware/viya4-iac-gcp/docs/user/TerraformGCPAuthentication.md

 ## Create the Service Account Keyfile

-When running terraform on a workstation outside of the Google Cloud Platform, you persist the Service Account information to a JSON file, and then [specify that file when running terraform](#Terraform-project-variables-to-authenticate-with-GCP).
+When running terraform on a workstation outside of Google Cloud, you store the Service Account information in a JSON file, and then [specify that file when running terraform](#Terraform-project-variables-to-authenticate-with-GCP).

 Managing key files using the Cloud Console: https://console.cloud.google.com/apis/credentials/serviceaccountkey